 MATH 5920 Seminar in Mathematics (1-3) For presentation of those topics in mathematics not included in the regular offerings of the department.
 May be repeated for a maximum of 3 semester hours.
-Prerequisites: Consent.
+Prerequisite: consent.

 MATH 6912 Readings in Mathematics (1-5) Selected readings in mathematics designed to deepen and expand the student's understanding of an area of interest.
 May be repeated for a maximum of 5 semester hours.
-Prerequisites: Consent.
+Prerequisite: consent.